squid-cache/squid-cache.github.io/Squid-3.4.rst

 Basic new features in 3.4:

  * [[Features/SslServerCertValidator|SSL server certificate validator]]
- * New server_ssl_cert_fingerprint SquidConf:acl type
- * No-lookup DNS ACLs
  * SquidConf:note directive for annotating transactions
+ * [[Features/Tproxy4|TPROXY]] Support for BSD systems
+ * SquidConf:spoof_client_ip directive for managing TPROXY spoofing
+ * Various Access Control updates:
+  * '''server_ssl_cert_fingerprint''' type to match certificate fingerprints
+  * '''note''' type to match annotations for a transaction.
+  * '''all-of''' and '''any-of''' types for complex configurations.
+  * No-lookup DNS for certain SquidConf:acl types.
  * Support OK/ERR/BH response codes and kv-pair options from any helper
- * SquidConf:spoof_client_ip directive for managing TPROXY spoofing
+ * Improved pipeline queue configuration.

 The intention with this series is to improve portability and stability.
 Some remaining Squid-2.7 missing features are listed as regressions in http://www.squid-cache.org/Versions/v3/3.HEAD/RELEASENOTES.html#s6